-There are endless things to do in the Yucatan peninsula, one of the safest places in Mexico, a region rich in history and natural resources that will make you fall in love.
+The Yucatan peninsula is one of the safest places in Mexico and it’s also a region rich in history and natural resources that will make you fall in love.
 You can find things here that you won’t see anywhere else, from thousands of cenotes to turquoise Bacalar and Insta-worthy Las Coloradas.

 Nowadays, we can appreciate the magnificent Mayan cities rediscovered and brought back to us to remind us about the first inhabitant and their mystical culture that still lives strong among locals despite the conquerors’ efforts to uproot it.